Shape of Thought: Progressive Object Assembly via Visual Chain-of-Thought: Abstract

 \section{Abstract}

 Multimodal models for text-to-image generation have achieved strong visual fidelity, yet they remain brittle under compositional structural constraints—notably generative numeracy, attribute binding, and part-level relations.
-To address these challenges, we propose \textbf{Shape-of-Thought (SoT)}, a visual CoT framework that enables \emph{progressive shape assembly via coherent 2D projections} without external engines at inference time.
+To address these challenges, we propose \textbf{Shape-of-Thought (SoT)}, a visual CoT framework for \emph{process-supervised progressive shape assembly in the rendered 2D domain}, without external engines at inference time.
 SoT trains a unified multimodal autoregressive model to generate interleaved textual plans and rendered intermediate states, helping the model capture shape-assembly logic without producing explicit geometric representations.
+Unlike text-only CoT, each decision is grounded in a rendered state, making counts, attachments, topology, and intermediate part-addition errors inspectable across the trajectory.
 To support this paradigm, we introduce \textbf{SoT-26K}, a large-scale dataset of grounded assembly traces derived from part-based CAD hierarchies, and \textbf{T2S-CompBench}, a benchmark for evaluating structural integrity and trace faithfulness.
-Fine-tuning on SoT-26K achieves 88.4\% on component numeracy and 84.8\% on structural topology, outperforming text-only baselines by around 20\%.
-SoT establishes a new paradigm for transparent, process-supervised compositional generation.
-The code is available at \url{https://anonymous.4open.science/r/16FE/}.
-The SoT-26K dataset will be released upon acceptance.
+Fine-tuning on SoT-26K achieves 88.4\% on component numeracy and 84.8\% on structural topology, outperforming direct generation by +24.2 points on component numeracy and +19.3 points on structural topology.
+SoT establishes a transparent testbed for rendered-domain structure-aware generation.
+The code is available at \url{https://github.com/yuhuo03/Shape-of-Thought}.